 Learning is about discovery.
 Exploration.
 It’s about finding realistic solutions to life’s toughest questions.
 And there are few academic disciplines that exemplify this in quite the same way as biology.
-Marian’s Biology program will put you at the forefront of that discovery, and position you for a lifetime of answering those tough questions.
+Marian’s biology program will put you at the forefront of that discovery, and position you for a lifetime of answering those tough questions.

-As a student in the Biology program, you’ll be presented with countless opportunities to enhance your learning experience and set yourself apart in the eyes of employers and graduate schools.
+As a student in the biology program, you’ll be presented with countless opportunities to enhance your learning experience and set yourself apart in the eyes of employers and graduate schools.
 From gaining valuable insights into the human anatomy through dissecting a human cadaver, to exploring amazing habitats and ecosystems in places like Costa Rica and Australia, to working on significant research projects and presenting your findings to the Marian community, the possibilities are endless.
 In fact, a Marian student recently earned an international fellowship to continue his research on E. coli.

-Graduates of Marian’s Biology program really do find a world of opportunities waiting for them.
-For many, their path is graduate school, so during their time at Marian they couple their Biology major with another major or minor in the sciences, or engage in a pre-professional curriculum.
-Whether graduate school is in your future or not, the Biology program offers outstanding theoretical and practical preparation for careers in medicine, veterinary medicine, optometry, allied health, research, environmental conservation and teaching—many of which are expected to see exceptional job growth through the year 2020, according to the U.S. Department of Labor.
+Graduates of Marian’s biology program really do find a world of opportunities waiting for them.
+For many, their path is graduate school, so during their time at Marian they couple their biology major with another major or minor in the sciences, or engage in a pre-professional curriculum.
+Whether graduate school is in your future or not, the biology program offers outstanding theoretical and practical preparation for careers in medicine, veterinary medicine, optometry, allied health, research, environmental conservation and teaching—many of which are expected to see exceptional job growth through the year 2020, according to the U.S. Department of Labor.

 The Marian Difference

-A key benefit to studying biology at Marian is the true liberal arts core we provide for our academic setting.
+A key benefit to studying biology at Marian is the true liberal arts core we provide in our academic setting.
 Think about it.
 Studying the sciences at a school that is focused on the sciences and scientific research delivers a fairly one-dimensional learning experience.
 At Marian, you’ll immerse yourself in the theory and practical application of biological principles, while at the same time enhancing your education with exploration of the arts, humanities and social sciences.
 You’ll see how these areas of inquiry really do interconnect in the real world.
 And you’ll see how they’re also impacted by things like social justice and service to a greater cause, which are pursuits that have always been a part of Marian’s founding mission.